th7mo/th7mo.com/src/content/garden/plant.md

 pruning now and then.
 No plant is ever completely finished and always grows.

-A plant's current phase of maturity is indicated with an icon at the navigation on top of the page.

 ## Naming
 Ideally, a name for a plant should be one word.
 This will mostly prevent the heading 1 to span multiple lines on mobile devices.
 If a name could